 - “I think I alter my walking pattern in thongs, maybe that’s why my feet are sore?”.

 In fact, the culprit is not so much wearing thongs, but rather, the sudden change in footwear.

-- Health – some diabetics have little to no feeling in their toes and feet, so we recommend closed in footwear to protect them from injury;
+- As some diabetics have little to no feeling in their toes and feet, we recommend they avoid thongs and wear closed in shoes to prevent injury.